AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-users.md

-# Getting started with users
+# Get started with users

 A user is an identity that has access to an OSIsoft Cloud Services (OCS) tenant.
 Roles assigned to a user determine what permissions the user has on resources in OCS.
 See the following for more information about users: